mwsk/spsdk_try/docs/apps/overview.rst

 nxpdebugmbox
 ------------

-The nxpkeygen application allows user to:
+The nxpdebugmbox application allows user to:

 - perform the Debug Authentication
 - start/stop Debug Mailbox

-- for complete list of operations run: ``nxpdebugmbox --help``
+For complete list of operations run: ``nxpdebugmbox --help``.

 pfr
 ---